Kripa-menon/Selenium-practice/README.md

-# Selenium-practice
+# Java--practice
-Place to practice selenium
+Place to practice java